NUU-Solutions/CUU/README.md

 * in binary format (for performance reasons)
 * in human readable form (for easy inspection)

 I spent weeks with boost.serialization, cereal and libs11n.
 But, for various reasons, they just did not cut it.
-So, I finally decided to roll my own, making heavy use of crucial C++11/C++17 features.
+So, I finally decided to roll my own, making use of crucial C++11/C++17 features.
 This is the result.

 **The focus is on simplicity, usability and more simplicity!**